feihe-houzz/atom-autocomplete-boilerplate/README.md

     - On Mac, you'll find it under Atom &gt; Preferences... &gt; Packages &gt; Community Packages.
     - On Windows, you'll find it under File &gt; Settings &gt; Packages &gt; Community Packages.

-Don't forget to reload Atom when you make changes!
+Don't forget to reload Atom when you make changes when developing this plugin!
 - On Mac, hit `ctrl` + `option` + `command` + `L`.
 - On Windows, hit `ctrl` + `shift` + `F5`.